Non-linear degenerate parabolic flow equations and a finer differential structure on Wasserstein spaces: Parabolic differential structures on Wasserstein spaces

-In this last section, we shall see the the solutions of (\ref{eq:MDEd}) are in general not unique.
+In this last section, we shall see that the solutions of (\ref{eq:MDEd}) are in general not unique.
 However, we will prove smooth solutions, as introduced in Definition~\ref{de:smoothsol}, are unique under suitable assumptions.